Danwo0/webhook-test-server/README.md

 # Webhook Test Server

-A simple, configurable webhook test server.
-Receives webhooks, logs headers and payloads, and returns a configurable HTTP status.
-Authentication and response behavior can be changed at runtime via an admin API—no restart needed.
+Configurable webhook test server.
+Logs incoming headers and payloads, returns a configurable status.
+All settings can be changed at runtime via admin API — no restart needed.

 ## Setup